Pretend

 Importing

 There are four ways to import files into Pretend.
-You can import from the browser, top menu, story menu in the library or the Import button in the library.
+You can import from any macOS Finder window, Pretend’s main menu, the library menu or the Import button in the library.

-An easy way to import things is to drag items from the file browser into Pretend.
+An easy way to import things is to drag items from the macOS Finder into Pretend.

 Opens a file browser to select and import video, audio and still images.